 Protection: Always keep the instrument and bow in the case (or cover/bag) when not in use to prevent accidental damage.

-Temperature: Never expose the instrument to extreme changes in temperature or humidity.
+Temperature: Never expose the instrument or bow to extreme temperatures or humidity.
 Do not expose it to the sun.
 Store your case away from radiators or hot air vents and do not leave in a hot or cold car.
-Keep your instrument protected against extreme temperatures-treat it as you would a child or family pet.
-The humidity level should be maintained in the 40-50% range, any lower and the instrument is subject to open edges and cracks.
-Any quality of instrument, student to professional, can crack from poor care.
-The bow hair can also shrink causing damage to the bow stick.
+The violin pictured to the left was forgotten and destroyed when left in a cold car overnight.
+Maintain levels of 40%-50% humidity to avoid open edges and cracks.
+Any quality of instrument, student to professional, can crack from improper temperatures or humidity.
+Low humidity can also cause the bow hair can to shrink and damage to the bow stick.
 Use a case humidifier such as The Precipitube® or an instrument humidifier like a Dampit®.

 Cleaning: Wipe the rosin dust from all surfaces with a clean cloth after each use to avoid buildup.
 Do not use alcohol to clean the strings or varnished surface as this may remove or damage the finish.
 Oil based polishes should be used only sparingly and only if there are no open edges or cracks that the polish could penetrate.
 The best polish is one that is wax based and can be reversed.
 Cleaners and polishes should be separate products or you will end up polishing over the existing dirt.
 Return to Top

-The Bridge: The bridge must always remain perpendicular to the top of the instrument.
+The Bridge: The bridge must always remain so that back of the bridge (the side facing the tailpiece and furthest from the fingerboard) is perpendicular to the top of the instrument.
 Tuning at either end (consistently at the pegs or fine tuners) tends to warp the bridge and, if not adjusted frequently, this warping can become permanent.
-Ask your teacher or repairman for assistance.
+Ask your teacher or repairman for assistance if you are uncomfortable making this adjustment.
 If not frequently straightened, the warp can become so severe the bridge can break and the force in the collapse can seriously damage the top of the instrument.
 Return to Top

-The top of the instrument absorbs moisture during the summer and can swell causing the bridge to raise and become too high and the strings are too far away from the fingerboard.
-Likewise, during the winter, the top of the instrument can flatten causing the bridge to lower and the strings to become too close to the fingerboard.
-It may be necessary to have two bridges (this is especially true for cellos which change more dramatically during the seasons), one low bridge for the summer and one higher bridge for the winter.
-The E string on the violin and A string on the viola/cello should have some protection to keep them from cutting down into the bridge, either a bridge cap or a string protector.
-Return to Top
+You may notice changes in the string height on your instrument (this may be even more obvious higher positions) as the seasons change.
+In humid summer months, the top (and other portions) of the instrument absorbs moisture--this swell can cause the bridge to raise and cause the strings to be too high off of the fingerboard.
+During winter months when humidity levels are lower, the top of the instrument can lose moisture--this drop in humidity can cause the bridge to lower and the strings to become too close to the fingerboard.
+It may be necessary to have two bridges (this is especially true for cellos which change more dramatically during the seasons); one low bridge for the summer and a higher bridge for the winter.

 The Strings: Old strings become lifeless and as they age they can go "false" and require more tension to keep in tune, thus putting excessive pressure on the instrument.
-Replace the strings approximately every six months if using the instrument more than 30 minutes a day.
+Replace the strings at least once a year and approximately every six months if using the instrument more than 30 minutes a day.
 Remove and replace each string one at a time (removing all four strings at one time may cause the soundpost to fall or the bridge to shift out of place).
 Return to Top

 If you are using steel strings: place the ball end of the string into the tuner, then put the other end of the string through the hole in the peg and turn the peg so that the string winds over the peg and toward the handle part of the peg--it should not be forced against the peg box wall.
 Only stick a small part of the string (approx. 1/4") through the peg.
 Return to Top